andrewsleigh/learning-processing/README.md

 # Learning Processing

 I'm trying to learn Processing.
-This is where I'm going to share my progress and my code.
+This is where I'm sharing my progress and my code.